UWPCE-PythonCert/IntroToPython-2014/_sources/exercises/html_renderer.txt

 Note that you now have a couple render methods -- is there repeated code in them?

 Can you refactor the common parts into a separate method that all the render methods can call?
+And do all your tests still pass (you do have tests for everything, don't you?) after refactoring?

 See ``test_html_output5.html``